Guns don't kill detectives — love does.

 - Adventure Rebuff: Juliette volunteers to spy for Rigby Reardon.
 He refuses telling her, "You're not blonde enough".

-- Alliterative Name: Rigby Reardon, Doris Devermont and to a certain extent, Kitty Collins.
+- Alliterative Name: Rigby Reardon, Doris Devermont and going by pronunciation, Kitty Collins.

 - Arson, Murder, and Jaywalking: Juliette asks Reardon to quit investigating her father's death: